This Dinnerly Easter meal kit menu post contains affiliate links. If you make a purchase we may be compensated.

 Easter is a time for many of us to celebrate the beginning of Spring with family and friends around a table of food, often brunch and/or ham.
 Many get dressed up in their Sunday Best, attend a church service, dye Easter eggs, participate in Easter egg hunts, and enjoy chocolate and candies in their Easter baskets from the Easter bunny.
-No matter how you celebrate, sitting down over a good meal with the ones you love is a wonderful way to celebrate.

-These tasty recipes can be added to any new or existing Dinnerly subscription for delivery the week of March 29th.
+These tasty recipes can be added to any new or existing Dinnerly subscription for delivery the week of April 11th.
 Dinnerly offers two subscription plans, a 2-person plan and a 4-person plan, with 3, 4, or 5 meals per week.
-If you would like to order the 2 Easter meal kit recipes listed below, plus 1 more for a total of 3 meal kit recipes, the price for the week comes out to just $25.73 for 2+ people and $53.87 for 4+ people plus $8.99 shipping when you use the discount coupon link below.
-Get Coupon >>

 1. DYEING EASTER EGGS